folio-org/lib-linked-data-marc4ld/DEVELOPER_GUIDE.md

 In this example, if both subfields 'a' and 'd' are present, their values will be concatenated with a space and stored in the `MAIN_TITLE` property of the graph resource (e.g., `MAIN_TITLE: "valueA valueD"`).

+When converting from graph to MARC, the entire concatenated string stored in the graph property will be mapped back to the first MARC subfield listed for that property (e.g., in the example above, `MAIN_TITLE` will be mapped back to subfield`$a`, not `$d`).

 ## ind1 and ind2
 **Description:** Specify the resource properties that correspond to the MARC indicators 1 and 2 (ind1 and ind2) for the field.